 It is also true that if the court failed to notify you of possible immigration consequences of your conviction or plea deal, you might be able to argue for the conviction being "defective" so far as immigration issues are concerned.
 But that is a rare situation to begin with, and it would require a new court battle to challenge the conviction's applicability, which court battle you can't be sure you will win.

-Thus, to avoid such consequences as deportation for an aggravated felony, being banned from reentering the U.S. for up to 5 years, being denied a renewal of your green card or other visa, and being denied approval for naturalization.
+Thus, to avoid such consequences as deportation for an aggravated felony, being banned from reentering the U.S. for up to 5 years, being denied renewal of your green card or other visas, and being denied approval for naturalization.

 Undocumented immigrants especially could face removal proceedings for a serious criminal conviction, but even lawful permanent residents are not exempt.
-If the crime is deemed one of "moral turptitude," where utter disregard for the safety of others or extreme moral degradation are involved, immigration consequences will be more severe.
+If the crime is deemed one of "moral turpitude," where utter disregard for the safety of others or extreme moral degradation is involved, immigration consequences will be more severe.

 But note that grounds for inadmissibility and grounds of deportation are not always the same.
 That means that a conviction could leave an immigrant in the U.S. but unable to visit relatives in another country or to gain any further immigration benefits.

 Conviction of a felony or highly aggravated DUI, of possession of a controlled substance (other than small amounts of marijuana), of domestic violence, child abuse, rape, murder, visa fraud, and certain other fraud crimes could lead to deportation.
 Petty theft, crimes committed while a minor and five or more years ago, smuggling in family members, and mere infractions are all unlikely to lead to deportation.